Home

 At a Glance

-For nearly 40 years, Chartwell School has taught children to read well and reach their individual potential.
+For 40 years, Chartwell School has taught children to read well and reach their individual potential.
 Committed to being a mission with a school rather than a school with a mission, our work expands beyond our campus boundaries.

-3:1 Student to Teacher Ratio
+4:1 Student to Teacher Ratio

 Small class sizes support individualized learning

-All Classes are 10 Students or Less
+Classes are 10 Students or Less

 Every student at Chartwell is seen and known

-$2M Awarded in Financial Aid
+$1.4 Awarded in Financial Aid

 1:1 College Counseling